MicrosoftDocs/biztalk-docs/biztalk/core/using-map-file-properties-for-testing.md

 -   The format of input and output test instances

- For information about the map properties, see [Map Property Reference](../core/map-property-reference.md).
+ For information about the map properties, see the **Map Property Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## See Also
  [Testing Maps](../core/testing-maps.md)